 Postdoctoral Fellow at the National Museum of Natural History, Smithsonian Institution Department of Entomology (Wash., D.C.); Postdoctoral Researcher and Lecturer at Cornell University Department of Entomology (Ithaca, NY).
 PhD in Entomology, University of California, Riverside; MS in Entomology, Kansas State University; BS in Biology, Gustavus Adolphus College, MN.
 I have info on previous work & my teaching on my personal website. |

+Formerly an assistant research professor since 2020, now he is a tenure track professor and lab PI/advisor.
+Congrats, Silas!
+For personal website, click here.
 I am an evolutionary biologist specialized in the biology of bees.
 Before I became a member of the Murray Lab, I was a predoctoral fellow at the Smithsonian National Museum of Natural History in the lab of Seán Brady.
 My research uses four main angles to study bee evolution and natural history.
 (1) I use phylogenies to study relationships among bees and wasps.
 This includes methodological studies on bioinformatics of phylogenomics.
 (2) Using the ‘phylogenetic lens’, I study traits and behavior, patterns and pollen use.
 (3) I am interested how genes contribute to these traits.
 (4) I describe previously unknown bees!
-In times of global insect decline, describing new species to science is more important than ever. |
+In times of global insect decline, describing new species to science is more important than ever. email: [email protected] |

 Felipe is an evolutionary biologist with experience researching phylogenetics, phylogenomics, biogeography, and bee diversity.
 He has a bachelor's degree in Biological Sciences from Faculdade Pitágoras, a master's degree in Zoology by Universidade Federal de Minas Gerais (UFMG) and a doctorate degree in Entomology by Universidade de São Paulo (USP), all in Brazil.
 His main interests in science are complex problems in phylogenetic research, historical biogeography, and bees in general.
-His main interests outside of science are soccer and music (only listening 😊). |
+His main interests outside of science are soccer and music (only listening 😊). email: [email protected] |

-Nate Green, MS studentMy interest in Entomology was spurred in 2015, when I took a Spider Biology course and became infatuated with arthropods.
+Nate Green, PhD studentMy interest in Entomology was spurred in 2015, when I took a Spider Biology course and became infatuated with arthropods.
 Soon after I took a General Entomology class where I discovered my love for Hymenoptera.
 I continued collecting spiders and insects after the courses and kept teaching myself.
 After working in biomedical research for a few years, I decided to return to school studying insects.
-I started here at WSU in the Spring 2021, where I'm working on the systematics of Pseudomasaris and Euparagia (Hymenoptera: Vespidae). email: nathaniel.green@wsu.edu
+I started here at WSU in the Spring 2021, where I'm working on the systematics of Pseudomasaris and Euparagia (Hymenoptera: Vespidae).

-Educational background: B.S. in Biology with a minor in Chemistry from The University of Akron |
+Educational background: B.S. in Biology with a minor in Chemistry from The University of Akron email: [email protected] |

 Lab Alumni